-All applications are reviewed by an advisory panel.
+Proposals are reviewed by an advisory panel.
 Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chairman of the National Endowment for the Arts.
-The Chairman reviews the Council's recommendations and makes the final decision on all federal financial assistance awards.
-It is anticipated that applicants will be notified of award or rejection in July 2016.
+The Chairman makes the final decisions on all awards.
+It is anticipated that applicants will be notified about the selection of a Cooperator in July 2017.

 NOTE: All recommended National Endowment for the Arts applications undergo a review to evaluate risk posed by the applicant prior to making a federal award.
-This may include past performance on grants, meeting reporting deadlines, compliance with terms and conditions, audit findings, etc.
+This may include past performance on awards, meeting reporting deadlines, compliance with terms and conditions, audit findings, etc.